 - Corner posts should be no more than 1/16th of an inch high.
 However, corner posts are not a safety hazard if they will be supporting a canopy and are taller than 16 inches.

 Since safety standards have been updated throughout the years, buying a new bassinet, crib or cradle is the best way to ensure your baby’s bed meets current guidelines.
+Check out our bassinet buying guide.

 Additionally, even if a used bed comes from friends or family, you don’t know the exact history of the item and whether you have every piece of the necessary hardware.